 The "Joint Declaration on the Promotion of Tripartite Cooperation among the People's Republic of China, Japan and the Republic of Korea" which was issued by the leaders of China, Korea and Japan in 2003 set out that governments are a major force in promoting multilateral cooperation.
 Meanwhile it welcomes the participation of industry, business and academic communities as well as civil organizations.
-It is in this spirit and by the support of Tianjin municipal government that we carry out researches into issues related to the Northeast Asia Bank (hereinafter referred to as 'the Bank').
+It is in this spirit and by the support of Tianjin municipal government that we carry out researches into issues related to the Northeast Asia Bank (hereinafter referred to as NEAB).
 We sincerely hope to widely exchange our views over these issues among all experts and to make joint efforts for our common great expectations.

-1. The Analysis of Conditions of Establishing the Northeast Asia Bank
+1. The Analysis on Conditions of Establishing NEAB